Estelle-kmln/ASE/documentation/API_Documentation.md

 docker compose ps
 ```

+**Note**: The build script automatically generates and saves a `GAME_HISTORY_KEY` to `.env` if one doesn't exist.
+This key is required for game history encryption and tamper detection.
+The key persists across sessions while remaining secure (gitignored).

 ---

 ## **🛠️ Development Notes**

 ### **Data Security**
 - Completed matches are archived into the `game_history` table using symmetric encryption plus an HMAC integrity hash.
-- Provision the `GAME_HISTORY_KEY` environment variable (32-byte url-safe base64) so services can encrypt/decrypt and validate history payloads.
+- The `GAME_HISTORY_KEY` environment variable (32-byte url-safe base64) is **automatically generated** by the `build-and-start.sh` script if not present.
+- The key is saved to `.env` (gitignored) and persists across sessions.
 - Any tampering with stored history is detected server-side; affected endpoints return HTTP 409 to highlight the integrity issue.

 ### **Authentication Flow**